Spills: Which State Agency Has Jurisdiction?

 - Governor’s Division of Emergency Management

-The TCEQ is the state’s lead agency in responding to spills of all hazardous substances, including refined petroleum products from pipelines; releases of crude oil being transported over the roadway; and discharges of any other substances that may cause pollution or that may harm air quality pursuant to the Texas Hazardous Substances Spill Prevention and Control Act (Texas Water Code §26.261 et seq) and the Texas Clean Air Act (Texas Health & Safety Code §382.001).
+The TCEQ is the state’s lead agency in responding to spills of all hazardous substances (except oil spills in coastal waters), including refined petroleum products from pipelines; releases of crude oil being transported over the roadway; and discharges of any other substances that may cause pollution or that may harm air quality pursuant to the Texas Hazardous Substances Spill Prevention and Control Act (Texas Water Code §26.261 et seq) and the Texas Clean Air Act (Texas Health & Safety Code §382.001).

 The Railroad Commission of Texas (RRC) serves as the lead agency for spills or discharges from all activities associated with the exploration, development, or production, including storage or pipeline transportation (excluding highway transport and refined product spills), of oil, gas, and geothermal resources pursuant to Texas Natural Resources Code §85.042, 91.101, and 91.601.